ZF Helping Students Become Effective Adults. Helping Effective Adults Become Inspired Leaders

 • Contact Us

-A potential leader develops a vision describing some future desired condition.
-Vision creates leadership opportunities when people think:
+A potential leader develops a vision by describing an idea with future desired outcome, usually with widespread benefits to many.
+The vision only creates a leadership opportunity if people think:

 • That’s a worthy idea; and